gesirdek/app-creator/README.md

 ## How does it work?

-This package expects that you are using Laravel 5.6+ and already have a fresh Laravel installation with a database that has Laravel naming convention for databases.
+This package expects that you are using Laravel 5.6+ and already have a fresh Laravel installation with a database that has tables with Laravel naming convention.
 Then
 You will need to import the `app-creator` package via composer: